python/typing/docs/spec/protocol.rst

 assignable to the protocol.
 If a class is assignable to a protocol but the protocol is not included in the MRO, the class is *implicitly* assignable to the protocol.
-(Note that one can explicitly subclass a protocol and still not implement it if a protocol attribute is set to ``None`` in the subclass, see Python :py:ref:`data model <specialnames>` for details.)
+(Note that one can explicitly subclass a protocol and still not implement it if a protocol attribute is set to ``None`` in the subclass.
+See Python :py:ref:`data model <specialnames>` for details.)

-The attributes (variables and methods) of a protocol that are mandatory for another class to be assignable to the protocol are called protocol members.
+The attributes (variables and methods) of a protocol that are mandatory for another class for it to be assignable to the protocol are called "protocol members".

 .. _protocol-definition: